 This second installment in the "Updates on Nutrition" series reviews the 2019 Global Food Policy Report, a review of major developments in food policy around the world, highlighting the urgent need for rural revitalization to achieve the Sustainable Development Goals (SDGs).
 This is a non-certificate course.

-Click on the button below to register for any of these courses above:
+Click on the button below to register for any of the courses:

 For any technical difficulties, please contact Jennifer Stickland at email@example.com